5. Undergraduate Rating, Grades and Grade Points

 b.
 The following grades shall be given when appropriate but will not be calculated in the grade point average:

 c.
 The minimum passing grade is D (or its equivalent).
-Students should be aware, however, that a grade of D (or the equivalent) is regarded as a marginal pass and therefore carries negative connotations.
-For example, many programs require a grade higher than “D” in an introductory course in order to declare a major.
+Students should be aware however, that a grade of D (or the equivalent) may not meet minimum prerequisite grade requirements.

 d.
-In cases where students have not been able to complete the work of the course due to exceptional circumstances the instructor may, with the prior written authorization of the Dean of the Faculty, give the grade IC (incomplete).
+In cases where students have not been able to complete the work of the course due to extenuating circumstances, the instructor may, with the prior written authorization of the Dean of the Faculty or designate, give the grade IC (incomplete).
 The IC grade will not be included in the calculation of any grade point average.
-The IC will be automatically converted to a failing grade, F, if the instructor does not submit a final grade as follows: for first term by Jan 31, for the second term by May 31, for summer session one by July 31 and for summer session two by Sept 30.
+The IC will be automatically converted to a passing grade, “NR”, if the instructor does not submit a final grade as follows: for Fall term by Jan 31, for Winter term by May 31, for Spring term by July 31 and for Summer term by Sept 30.

 e.
 A temporary grade of IP (in progress) may be assigned by the instructor with the Dean’s official concurrence in those instances where students do not complete on time the work in honours courses and theses.
 The IP grade will not attract any grade points and therefore will not be calculated into any grade point averages.
 If an IP grade has not been changed into a real grade six months from the last day of classes in the semester in which the course was taught it will automatically be converted to a failing grade of “F”.
 The change from IP being a permanent grade with no impact on calculations of grade point averages to a temporary grade became effective on 1 September 2001 and is not retroactive.

-f.
-The maximum time limit permitted for a change of final grade is six months from the last day of classes in the semester.
-Except for the changing of an already approved “incomplete” to a real grade, a grade change must be approved by the Dean of the Faculty in which the course is offered.

 h.
+The maximum time limit permitted for a change of final grade is six months from the last day of the term in which the course was taken.
+Except for the changing of an already approved “incomplete” to a final grade, a grade change must be approved by the Dean or designate of the Faculty in which the course is offered.

-Once a final grade has been submitted to the Registrar, supplementary examinations or any additional assignments for the purpose of changing that grade are not permitted.
+i.
+Once a final grade has been submitted to Enrolment Services, supplementary examinations or any additional assignments for the purpose of changing that grade are not permitted.